 - How to Apply for Medicaid Online in Arizona

-- Submitting Medicaid application forms by mail in Arizona
+- How to Submit Medicaid Application Forms by Mail in Arizona

 Required Items to Apply for Medicaid in Arizona

 Before a candidate starts his or her AZ Medicaid application, there is preparation to consider.
 Since the forms for Medicaid application can be lengthy, it is in the applicant’s best interest to gather necessary information ahead of time.

 There are several details needed to complete Arizona Medicaid application forms successfully.
 Make sure to gather the following items:

 - Proof of identity, birth certificate and proof of U.S. citizenship or alien registration card